pwrac/9-sweeper/README.md

 # PYSWEEPER
-A remake of Minesweeper with python and tkinter as my final project in CS120: Intro to Programming
+A remake of Minesweeper with Python & Tkinter

 ## Screenshots